Car Insurance Quotes

 Your Driving Record

 A driver with a long history of safe driving will pay less for car insurance than a driver with two at-fault claims in the last five years.
 Insurers check your driving history to determine your risk as a driver.
 Generally, your driving history only goes back five to seven years.
-However, more severe violations – like DUIs or reckless driving citations – may go back ten years.
+However, more severe violations – like DUIs or reckless driving citations – may last ten years.
 The more speeding tickets, citations, accidents, and claims you have on your record, the more you’ll pay for car insurance.

 Your Credit Score